Book of Gates: The Hours of the Book of Gates

 The hours of the Book of Gates follow Ra's journey across the underworld during the 12 hours of the night.
 Ra leads the deceased soul through a series of gates to reach his resurrection.
 The soul must get past each gate deity by knowing their name and attributes.
 The Book of Gates is a series of one hundred images broken into three registers for each hour depicting the journey.
 Each image is accompanied by text describing the details of each register.

-At the end of each hour, the deceased soul encounters a ‘gate’ guarded by a serpent deity that they must know the names and characteristics of in order to pass through unharmed.
+At the end of each hour, the deceased soul encounters a ‘gate’ guarded by a serpent deity that they must know the name and characteristics of in order to pass through unharmed.

 Hour 1: This is Ra's arrival into the underworld and greeted by the “gods of the west” which refers to the Western Horizon.
 This scene depicts Ra in the scarab god form of Kephri who is surrounded by a snake god for protection on his solar barque.
 The solar barque is sailing through the mountains depicted in the scene.
 There are also images of standards, one with a jackal head and one with a ram, held by bearded gods Set and Tat.

 This hour is different from the others because it is the only scene where Ra and the deceased soul are not in the underworld.

 Hour 2: Once the boat passes between the Western Mountain, it reaches the door to the second division.
 This door is guarded by the serpent Saa-Set.
 The door itself is named Watcher of the Desert.
 The accompanying texts speaks of the darkness beyond the door until the god manifests in his godly form.
 Surrounding the boat are bound men guarded by Atum.
 The text refers to these men as ‘damned’ and ‘blessed’ by Ra, where they are to either take their place in the afterlife (the blessed) or be destroyed by the serpent (the damned).
 The blessed make offerings to the doorway of the serpent named Winding One, guarding the next door.